-Much like alcohol dependency and addiction were neglected areas of study and practice in our medical schools and healthcare delivery system, eating disorder recognition and treatment are lagging.
+Eating disorder recognition and treatment are lagging in medical schools and practices.
 As such, it follows the experience and skill set needed by primary care physicians and healthcare professionals who are “first line” providers is deficit.

 Given the complexity of eating disorders and the medical complications related to them, the following physical manifestations usually go unrecognized and untreated.